-You should understand and know how to use the following concepts and commands before moving on to Chapter 17.
+You should understand and know how to use the following concepts and commands before moving on to Chapter 17:

 - Data transfer from Word to AutoCAD

 - Data transfer from AutoCAD to Word

 - Data transfer from Excel to AutoCAD

 - Data transfer from AutoCAD to PowerPoint

-- Screen shots, jpgs, and pdfs
+- Screen shots, JPGs, and PDFs

 - Interaction with other CAD software

 - Exporting and Save As features

 - Inserting and OLE

 - 1. What is the correct way to bring Word text into AutoCAD? - 2.
 What is the procedure for bringing AutoCAD drawings into Word? - 3.
 What is the correct way to bring Excel data into AutoCAD? - 4.
 What is the procedure for bringing AutoCAD drawings into PowerPoint? - 5.
-What is the procedure for importing jpgs and generating pdfs? - 6.
+What is the procedure for importing JPGs and generating PDFs? - 6.
 Describe the basic ideas of interacting with other CAD software. - 7.
 What are Exporting and Save As? - 8.
 What is OLE?

-- 1. At your own pace, review everything presented in this chapter and do the following: - Type any short paragraph in MS Word and then import it into AutoCAD correctly, using Copy and Paste. - .
-Type in several columns of data in MS Excel then import them into AutoCAD.
-Adjust it by scaling it up and down. - Import any image from AutoCAD into MS Word using: - i.
-Print Screen function - ii.
-Copy and Paste - Export any drawing to a dxf format. - Bring in any jpg (picture) using Copy and Paste.
+- 1. At your own pace, review everything presented in this chapter and do the following: - Type any short paragraph in MS Word and import it into AutoCAD correctly, using Copy and Paste. - Type in several columns of data in MS Excel, then import it into AutoCAD.
+Adjust it by scaling it up and down. - Import any image from AutoCAD into MS Word using. - O The Print Screen function. - O Copy and Paste. - Export any drawing to a dxf format. - Bring in any JPG (picture) using Copy and Paste.
 Adjust it in AutoCAD.

 (Difficulty level: Easy; Time to completion: 15 minutes)

-External References (XREFs)
+External References (Xrefs)

-In this chapter we introduce and thoroughly cover the concept of external references (Xrefs).
-We specifically introduce
+In this chapter we introduce and thoroughly cover the concept of external references (xrefs).
+We specifically introduce the following topics:

-- The primary reasons for using Xrefs
+- The primary reasons for using xrefs

-- Loading Xrefs
+- Loading xrefs

-- Unloading Xrefs
+- Unloading xrefs

-- Binding Xrefs
+- Binding xrefs

-- Updating and editing Xrefs
+- Updating and editing xrefs

-- Layers in Xrefs
+- Layers in xrefs

-- Multiple Xrefs
+- Multiple xrefs